 The knowledge that we learn in our education serves a practical purpose in helping us live our lives.
 We should strive to learn all we can about natural science so that we can use the forces of nature to our advantage and be safe from their dangers.

-It could be stated that “The Rock Giant” is a ThunderCats episode with a paper-thin plot – essentially, a raging storm awakens a sleeping rock giant who Mumm-Ra launches against the ThunderCats, who the feline heroes struggle to defeat but ultimately prevail against.
-And yet, somehow, this episode sparkles with so much of the magic that permeates the entire series that, even though this episode probably is weaker than much of season 1, it still provides for an entertaining and captivating ride.
+On paper, “The Rock Giant” is a ThunderCats episode with a paper-thin plot.
+Essentially, a raging storm awakens a sleeping rock giant whom Mumm-Ra launches against the ThunderCats.
+The feline heroes struggle to defeat the giant, but ultimately prevail against it.
+And yet, somehow, this episode sparkles with so much of the magic that permeates the entire series that, even though this episode probably is weaker than much of Season One, it still provides for an entertaining and captivating ride.

-From the first few moments of this episode it grabs the audience’s attention, with great, booming and eloquent dialogue from Mumm-Ra, with his transformation sequence appearing early on, and with the devil priest at his malevolent best, oozing evil and might as he calls on the power of the Rock Giant to attack the ThunderCats.
-Often the quality of an episode of ThunderCats can be measured by how good an outing that instalment is for Mumm-Ra, but in the case of this episode it is perhaps slightly misleading – for, in the context of its slightly weaker plot, Mumm-Ra here is a comprehensive show-stealer, displaying not just menace and power but also, in many ways, showcasing an aspect of the character that at times was forgotten throughout the series, that of a powerful sorcerer not always attacking directly but manipulating and setting events in motion from afar.
+From the first few moments, this episode grabs the audience’s attention, with great, booming and eloquent dialogue from Mumm-Ra and his transformation sequence appearing early on.
+The devil priest is at his malevolent best here, oozing evil and might as he calls on the power of the Rock Giant to attack the ThunderCats.
+Often the quality of an episode of ThunderCats can be measured by how good an outing that installment is for Mumm-Ra, but in the case of this episode it is perhaps slightly misleading.
+In the context of its slightly weaker plot, Mumm-Ra here is a comprehensive show-stealer, displaying not just menace and power but also showcasing an aspect of the character that at times was forgotten throughout the series: that of a powerful sorcerer not always attacking directly but manipulating and setting events in motion from afar.

 The character of the Rock Giant itself is a fairly straightforward one.
-Whereas in many tales such as this one it would not be unusual to create a slightly tortured character from the giant that all the good guys fear, a character who acts out of fear or self-defence rather than evil, in “The Rock Giant” the audience is left in no doubt as to the fact that the Rock Giant is an evil creature, hell-bent on destroying the ThunderCats for no particular reason other than that they are Mumm-Ra’s enemies.
-Whilst this makes the character somewhat one-dimensional, it could be argued that this is necessary in order to lessen the otherwise potentially traumatic conclusion of this episode, whereby the Rock Giant is destroyed by Lion-O. In fact, in and of itself, the manner in which the Rock Giant is defeated brings up its own debate – was the Rock Giant ever truly “alive” or was it merely rock animated by mystical forces?
-If, in fact, the Rock Giant was “alive”, then by his actions does Lion-O in fact kill the creature?
+Whereas it would not be unusual to create a slightly tortured character from the frightening giant—a character who acts out of fear or self-defense rather than evil—in “The Rock Giant” Peter Lawrence leaves no doubt that this giant is an evil creature, hell-bent on destroying the ThunderCats for no reason other than that they are Mumm-Ra’s enemies.
+Whilst this makes the character somewhat one-dimensional, it does lessen the otherwise potentially traumatic conclusion of this episode, in which the Rock Giant is destroyed by Lion-O. In fact, in and of itself, the manner in which the Rock Giant is defeated brings up its own debate.
+Was the Rock Giant ever truly “alive” or was it merely rock animated by mystical forces?
+If, in fact, the Rock Giant was “alive”, then is Lion-O killing the creature?
 Although death is rarely tackled head-on in ThunderCats it is actually addressed more times than one might think, with several nameless and forgettable evil creatures (and even a couple that are not so nameless or forgettable) running, falling or generally meeting their doom off-camera.
 In this episode, the destruction of the Rock Giant is actually quite graphic, but the ambiguity is whether or not the creature was ever truly alive, something that, from the events of this episode, could never really be answered conclusively.

-Earlier I mentioned that this episode has quite a thin plot, and I reiterate that point now – there is nothing complex or especially interesting about this episode, it is primarily a straightforward action episode with very few (if any) major plot twists.
+Earlier I mentioned that this episode has quite a thin plot, and I reiterate that point now.
+There is nothing complex or especially interesting about this episode.
+It is primarily a straightforward action episode with very few (if any) major plot twists.
 However, it is worth remembering that exciting action sequences are one of the hallmarks of ThunderCats, and the show’s ability to execute such sequences better than most of its peers are what many fans remember most fondly about the series.
-This is no less true of this episode, which expertly choreographs one engaging action scene after another, utilising the looming Rock Giant threatening to crush all in its path and crafting sequence upon sequence on this simple premise in a gloriously cinematic fashion.
-That this works as well as it does is a tribute not just to the individual animators, directors, etc., who worked on those sequences, but also how well the production team were able to synchronise the visuals on screen with Bernard Hoffer’s exciting music track.
-The music on ThunderCats was another major element of the series’ success and this episode makes good use of it.
+This is no less true of this episode, which expertly choreographs one engaging action scene after another, utilizing the looming Rock Giant threatening to crush all in its path and crafting sequence upon sequence on this simple premise in a gloriously cinematic fashion.
+That this works as well as it does is a tribute not just to the individual animators and directors who worked on those sequences, but also to how well the production team were able to synchronize the visuals on screen with Bernard Hoffer’s exciting music track.
+The music on ThunderCats was another major element of the series’ success, and this episode makes good use of it.